curityio/username-password-authenticator/README.md

 ## Customization

-The [Website Customization Resources](https://curity.io/resources/customization/) show how to implement branding customizations.\
+The [Branding and User Experience Resources](https://curity.io/resources/branding-user-experience/) provide example customizations.\
 In more advanced scenarios you may also want to take closer control over runtime behavior.\
 For these cases, you can use this repo as a starting point and adapt it as required.

 ## Example Deployment

-An [example deployment](test/README.md) is provided that uses the plugin, and which also uses a custom logo.\
+An [example deployment](test/README.md) is provided that uses the plugin, with an example custom look and feel.\
-Behavior is largely the same as the built in HTML Form authenticator, and covers the entire user journey.
+Behavior is largely the same as the built-in HTML Form authenticator, and covers the entire user journey.

 ![Initial Screen](doc/images/authentication/initial.png)